Convergence of a time discrete scheme for a chemotaxis-consumption model: Introduction

 where $\nabla \cdot (u \nabla v)$ is the chemotaxis term and $u^s$ is the consumption rate, with $s \geq 1$. $\partial_\eta u$ denotes the normal derivative of $u$ on the boundary.
 The functions $u^0$ and $v^0$ are initial conditions satisfying $u^0 \geq 0$ and $v^0 \geq 0$ a.e. in $\Omega$.
 The biologically meaningful solutions of \eqref{problema_P} are expected to satisfy

 $u(t,x) \geq 0$ and $\norma{v^0}{L^{\infty}(\Omega)} \geq v(t,x) \geq 0, \ a.e. \ (t,x) \in (0,\infty) \times \Omega$.

-We mention now some theoretical studies of problem \eqref{problema_P} in the case $s = 1$.
+Next we introduce some theoretical studies about problem \eqref{problema_P}, beginning with the case $s = 1$.
 In \cite{tao2012eventual}, for convex and smooth domains, it is established the existence and uniqueness of a regular solution on $2$D domains and the existence of global weak solutions which become regular after a sufficiently large period of time on $3$D domains.
 Existence and uniqueness of a regular solution is obtained in \cite{tao2011boundedness} on smooth domains of $\mathbb{R}^d$, for $d \geq 1$, under a smallness assumption on the initial signal concentration $v^0$.
 In \cite{winkler2012global}, a coupled fluid-chemotaxis-consumption model is studied in smooth convex $2$D and $3$D domains, yielding results analogous to those in \cite{tao2012eventual}.
 Finally, in \cite{jiang2015global} the authors work to extend the results of \cite{winkler2012global} to smooth nonconvex domains.

 Problem \eqref{problema_P}, with $s \geq 1$, is studied in \cite{ViannaGuillen2023uniform}.
-The authors prove the existence and uniqueness of a strong solution in $2D$ domains and the existence of global weak-strong solutions in $3$D under minimal assumptions on the boundary of the domain.
-Weak-strong solution means that the $u$-equation of \eqref{problema_P} is satisfied in a variational sense and the $v$-equation is satisfied in a pointwise sense.
-The solutions are obtained through the limit of solutions of an adequate truncated model that is well suited for numerical approximation.
-Additionally, it is shown that in $2$D the solution of \eqref{problema_P} is uniformly bounded in the $L^{\infty}$-norm and, therefore, the truncated model coincides with \eqref{problema_P} if the truncation parameter is greater than $\norma{u}{L^{\infty}(\Omega)}$.
+The authors prove the existence and uniqueness of a strong solution in $2$D domains and the existence of global weak solutions in $3$D under minimal assumptions on the boundary of the domain.
+These weak solutions are obtained through the limit of solutions of adequate truncated models.
+Additionally, it is shown that in $2$D the solution of \eqref{problema_P} is uniformly bounded in the $L^{\infty}$-norm and, therefore, the truncated model coincides with \eqref{problema_P} if the truncation parameter is greater than $\norma{u}{L^{\infty}(0,\infty;L^{\infty}(\Omega))}$.

 As it can be observed in \cite{ViannaGuillen2023uniform}, \cite{tao2012eventual} and \cite{winkler2012global}, the general results on the existence of solution for \eqref{problema_P} rely on the existence of a bounded energy (not necessarily decreasing) based on the cancellation between the chemotaxis and the consumption effects.